-In the 1960s, in the village of Moraczewo and Lednogóra, three post windmills were placed.
-They were moved from Swadzim, Sołeczna and Sędziwojew as part of the development of the Piast Route.
-All were created at the beginning of the 19th century.
-Despite of the late date of construction, I placed them on the site because post windmills in Polish lands appeared in the fourteenth century and without major structural changes, survived until the second half of the twentieth century.
+In the area of the villages of Moraczewo and Lednogóra, since the 1960s, there have been three 19th-century post windmills.
+They were moved from Swadzim, Sołeczno and Sędziwojewo as part of the development of the medieval Piast Trail.
+All of them were built at the beginning of the 19th century.
+Despite the late date of construction, I placed them on the website because post mills appeared in Poland in the 14th century and survived without major structural changes until the second half of the 20th century.

 Website wikipedia.org, Koźlak (wiatrak).